-IMT 1513 - Introduction to 3D Modeling
+IMT 1513 - Introduction to 3D Modeling, 3 cr.

-IN this course students will learn to set an environment for working with design visualization software and create objects using basic geometry.
+In this course students will learn to set an environment for working with design visualization software and create objects using basic geometry.
 This course will explore the creative possibilities in object creation, object transformation, object modification, and modeling.

-IMT 1613 - Advanced 3D Modeling
+IMT 1613 - Advanced 3D Modeling, 3 cr.